Whisky makers of dufftown

 For 20 years William Grant nurtured a dream to make the ‘best dram in the valley’.
 With the help of his family, he finally achieved that vision

 William Grant fulfils a lifelong ambition and starts building his own distillery with the help of his nine children and a single stone mason.
 He names it Glenfiddich, Gaelic for Valley of the Deer.
-After a year of hard labour the first drop of spirit falls from our copper stills on Christmas Day 1887.
+After a year of hard work the first drop of spirit falls from our copper stills on Christmas Day 1887.

 Prohibition is in full swing.
 William’s grandson Grant Gordon joins the family firm, surprises the industry and increases whisky production.
 As the decade and the law turns, we are one of only six distilleries still operating in Scotland.
 Ready to meet a new surge in demand for fine, aged whiskies.